A Place for Mom

 Behavioral therapy: The first treatment for urinary incontinence in the elderly

-After a diagnosis is made, behavioral therapy is often the first urinary incontinence treatment for the elderly.
-This may involve:
+After a diagnosis is made, behavioral therapy is often the first urinary incontinence treatment for the elderly, which may involve:

 • Learning to delay urination.
 You can do this by gradually lengthening the time between bathroom trips.
 One can also practice double voiding, which is when a person urinates, waits for a few minutes, and then urinates again.
 This teaches the person to drain their bladder more thoroughly.